In-Person Again 2021: Job Seeker FAQ

 Here's how that works:

-- On the day of the event, registered job seekers will receive an email with their personal QR code to be used at the event.
-This QR code will links directly to your job board profile.
+- On the day of the event, registered job seekers will receive an email or text message to begin early check in.
+When you check in, you will receive a personal QR code to use at the event.
+This QR code will link directly to your job board profile.

 - Instead of handing over a resume, you will share your QR code for exhibitors to scan.